 The Unidrive SP provides a number of features that greatly assist the user in tuning the drive and motor for optimum performance.
-This application note will describe how these may be used in closed loop vector and servo modes.
+This application note will describe how these may be used in closed loop vector or servo modes, in a Winding Application.
 This procedure assumes that the feedback and motor map parameters have been correctly set up.